Alix'sBubble

 So, I grew up not liking my own “bad” feelings like anger, fear, and worry.
 Nobody likes it, no one around me likes it.
 How can I like it?

-I would like to share 5 of my learnings in simple terms hopefully others can also learn about their emotions and have the aha! moment I had.
-Here goes:
+I would like to share 5 of my learnings in simple words hopefully others can also learn about their emotions and have the aha! moment I had.
+Here's what I've learned about emotions and why they matter:

 No. 1, there are no good or bad emotions.
 There are signals to help us deal with difficult situations or relationships